 A 6 Music spokescensor said of the decision:

-We are guided by our editorial guidelines and production teams use them to make decisions about language in songs on a case by case basis.
-We take into consideration a number of factors including the nature of the language, the station and its audience,
+by our editorial guidelines and production teams use them to make decisions about language in songs on a case by case basis.
+We take into consideration a number of factors including the nature of the language, the station and its audience, the time of

 TV shows made in London that encourage viewers to believe they are cured of life-threatening illnesses by prayer have been condemned by charities.